Siapran/parens-8/README.md

 ## Performance

-For the following lua and parens-8 snippets:
+For the following Lua and parens-8 snippets:
 ```lua
 function fun(cond, a, b, c)
      if cond then